Monastery Bamboo Seeds - Thai Bamboo

 Thyrsostachys siamensis Thai Monastery Bamboo

-Thyrsostachys siamensis, commonly known as Siam bamboo or Monastery bamboo, is a species native to Southeast Asia, including Thailand.
+Thyrsostachys siamensis, commonly known as Thai Bamboo, Siam bamboo, or Monastery bamboo, is a species native to Southeast Asia, including Thailand.
 It is known for its graceful arching foliage, and is considered by many to be a visually outstanding ornamental bamboo for the garden landscape.

 Some characteristics and traits of Monastery bamboo include: